aurora-multiphysics/platypus/doc/content/components.md

   (set of shape functions) used along with a mesh to define a finite element space.

-- [MFEMKernel](source/kernels/MFEMKernel.md/index.md): Class defining integrators contributing to the weak form built in `EquationSystem`.
+- [MFEMKernel](source/kernels/MFEMKernel.md/index.md): Class defining integrators contributing to the weak form built inside `EquationSystem`.
 Contains methods returning `mfem::NonlinearFormIntegrators` and `mfem::LinearFormIntegrators` to add to the weak form, along with marker arrays labelling the volumes the (domain) integrators are to be applied to.